 The credit reporting and ranking system has been and continues to be unfair to American consumers.
 We are forced to participate in something we did not volunteer for and are punished for mistakes whether they are ours or not.
 We cannot opt out of this system and no consideration is made for circumstances that are beyond our control.
 However, “credit repair” is a term that has gained a negative reputation, and has been connected with credit fraud and credit schemes.
-As a result, I’m often put in the position of having to defend my efforts to help others repair their credit.

 Problems contained in a credit report can lead to feelings of being in credit prison; however, there are solutions.
 A credit report should not be viewed as proof of bad credit, but rather simply an allegation.
 Unfortunately, consumers rarely challenge the allegations.
 When my clients sign on to use our preferred attorney network for their defense, they are basically saying “prove it” to the credit bureaus and entering a plea of not guilty.
 It’s not as simple as disputing what is wrong on your report.
-As we wrote in my previous blog about disputing items on your report to obtain a mortgage.
-Disputing items on you report may land you nowhere if not worse off.
+As we wrote in our previous blog about disputing items on your report to obtain a mortgage.
+Disputing items on your report may land you nowhere if not worse off.

 Putting the credit bureaus in the position of having to prove their allegations is one of the functions of our preferred attorneys.
 If the bureaus say they have already looked into and confirmed the charge then our attorneys will appeal the decision.
 It is eventually discovered that most credit report allegations are falsely based, and at that point the negative items are removed.

 Our society has its roots in capitalism and the credit bureaus feed on this and use consumer information to their advantage.
 The bureaus are not motivated by the terrible consequences bad credit can have on a consumer.
 Profit margins – not consumer rights – are what motivate them.